jg995/NewIdeas/README.md

 Start Date: 21-Feb-2023
 Course:     CS 3090, University of Utah, School of Computing GitHub ID:  jg995
-Repo:       uofu-cs3500-spring23/NewIdeas-jg995
+Repo:       /jg995/NewIdeas
 ```

 # Overview

-Public repository for future innovative ideas to be shared.
-A place to
+Public repository for future innovative ideas to be shared with the community.